 When we talk about collective impact and community-led strategies we must be clear that the foundation of effective collective impact must be based on a racial equity and inclusion lens to make sure no one is left behind. (p.
 2)

-Equity and inclusion rely on community engagement.
+Equity and social just rely on community engagement.
 As has been emphasised, it is not enough to engage the community once priorities have been set and planning has commenced: they need to be engaged from the start.
-Communities should be the subjects of collective impact (i.e., are the ones doing something) rather than the objects (i.e., having something done TO them).
+Communities should be the subjects of collective impact (i.e., are the ones doing something) rather than the objects (i.e., having something done to them).
 By focusing on community engagement throughout the process, communities can be supported to build on their strengths and to help drive change that is important to them.

 In the next blog post I will explore the importance of strengths-based approaches to collective impact and how these can help promote community engagement.

 If you liked this post please follow my blog, and you might like to look at:

 - A strengths-based approach to collective impact

 - 10 things I’ve learnt about strengths-based community engagement

 - 4 types of power: What are power over; power with; power to and power within?